Directional Tutorial¶

 Outlook for continuing development¶

-Directional is a budding project, and there are many algorithms in the state-of-the-art that we look forward to implement, with the help of volunteer researchers and practitioners from the field.
+Directional is a an ever-evolving project, and there are many algorithms in the state-of-the-art that we look forward to implement, with the help of volunteer researchers and practitioners from the field.
 Prominent examples of desired implementations are:

 -

-Support for 3D fields, particularly Octahedral fields 16, both in tet meshes and with the boundary-element method.
+Support for 3D fields, particularly Octahedral fields [^solomon_2017], both in tet meshes and with the boundary-element method.

 -